sebastiansimmons/rust_book_2020/README.md

 The end of the strings chapter sums it up nicely, they are not that simple.
 Strings in Rust are a lot more complicated than they are in a language like Python and 99% of its use cases.

 **Project:** [Pig Latin Translator](./chapter_8/pig_latin/)

+## Chapter 9: Error Handling

+I had heard that error handling is one of the places rust code can start to look a bit messy.
+I can definitely see how the results<> return type could lead to a lot of seemingly extra work in early stages of development.
+However, I think functionally it's a cool feature.